David Lindsay of Edzell, Lord Edzell

 Sir David Lindsay of Edzell, Lord Edzell (1551?–1610) was a Scottish judge.

 Early life

 The eldest son of David Lindsay, 9th Earl of Crawford and Catherine Campbell, daughter of Sir John Campbell of Lorn.
 His mother had been married before and he had five half siblings.
 Lindsay was born about 1551.
 On the death of his father in 1558 he succeeded only to barony and other estates of Edzell, the earldom of Crawford passing to David Lindsay, 10th Earl of Crawford, son of the "wicked master".
 With his brother, Lord Menmuir, he was educated on the continent under the care of James Lawson.
-He was interested in agricultural improvement and the exploitation of minerals on his estate.